They sought to change their destiny. But fleeing from fate only brought them that much closer to it.

 Author.
 Story-Teller.
 Truth-Seeker

 Matthew Roland was born in a dirty, ramshackle town in Northern California.
 A Christian Homeschooler for the duration of his education, he is passionate about the art of story and any form of writing––whether that be fiction or nonfiction.
-His further obsessions are ancient, archaic words that nobody uses anymore, reading liberal amounts of Tolkien when he can find the time, and searching for the perfect regency coat.
+His further obsessions are ancient, archaic words that nobody uses anymore, reading liberal amounts of Tolkien when he can find the time, and searching for the perfect hat.